TrellixVulnTeam/swahilipython_SCMU/Doc/library/xml.sax.handler.rst

    .. note::

       The earlier SAX 1 interface provided by the Python XML Special Interest Group used a more Java-like interface for this method.
-Since most parsers used from Python did not take advantage of the older interface, the simpler signature was chosen to replace it.
+Since most parsers used kutoka Python did not take advantage of the older interface, the simpler signature was chosen to replace it.
 To convert old code to the new interface, use *content* instead of slicing content with the old *offset* and *length* parameters.